uber/ringpop-admin/README.md

     partitions   Show partition information of a ring top          General membership information
-    reap         Remove the faulty nodes from this nodes membership help [cmd]   display help for [cmd]
+    reap         Remove the faulty nodes from this nodes membership heal         Start a partition heal coordinated by the target node help [cmd]   display help for [cmd]

   Command-line tools for Ringpop